Local Government by-elections

 In addition, if the voter intending to run as a candidate or the nominating organization requests it, the election office performing the verification shall provide information on the result of the verification.

-Registration of the Individual Constituency Representative Candidate
+Registration of the Single-Member Constituency Representative Candidate

 Two or more nominating organizations may nominate a joint individual constituency candidate.

-Withdrawal of an Individual Constituency Representative Candidate
+Withdrawal of an Single-Member Constituency Representative Candidate

 A candidate is withdrawn if: